Tanks in Washington ahead of Trump's Fourth of July pageant

 The event could also feature M1 Abrams battle tanks, a B-2 bomber, F-35 and F-22 fighter jets, and the Marine One helicopter that transports the president, the Pentagon said.
 Air traffic at nearby Ronald Reagan National Airport will be suspended during the flyovers and the fireworks, according to the Federal Aviation Administration.

-The antiwar group Code Pink said it had secured permits to bring a “Baby Trump” blimp, depicting the president in diapers, to a protest in the Mall during his speech.
+The antiwar group Code Pink said it had secured a permit to bring a “Baby Trump” blimp, depicting the president in diapers, to a protest in the Mall during his speech.
 The permit does not allow the balloon to be filled with helium so it can float.

-Democrats in Congress have questioned whether Trump will turn a nonpartisan patriotic celebration into a taxpayer-funded campaign rally.
+Democrats in Congress have questioned whether Trump will turn a patriotic celebration into a taxpayer-funded campaign rally.

 “That’s absolutely ridiculous.
 This is all about a salute to America.
 The president is not going to get political,” White House spokesman Hogan Gidley said on Fox Business Network.